Isotopes of nitrogen: Nitrogen-13

 ^{13}N decays to ^{13}C, emitting a positron.
 The positron quickly annihilates with an electron, producing two gamma rays of about 511 keV.
 After a lightning bolt, this gamma radiation dies down with a half-life of 10 minutes, but these low-energy gamma rays go on average only about 90 metres through the air, so they may only be detected for a minute or so as the "cloud" of ^{13}N and ^{15}O floats by, carried by the wind.

+Nitrogen-13 plays a significant role in the CNO cycle, which is the dominant source of energy in main sequence stars more massive than 1.5 times the mass of the Sun.

+Nitrogen-13 is used in positron emission tomography in the form of ^{13}N-labelled ammonia, for example for myocardial perfusion imaging.
+It can be produced with a medical cyclotron, using a target of pure water with a trace amount of ethanol.
+The reactants are oxygen-16 (present as H_{2}O) and a proton, and the products are nitrogen-13 and an alpha particle (helium-4):